douaeelh2/Java-Doc/README.md

    ```

-   **Abstract Class**
   - An abstract class is a class that cannot be `instantiated` directly.
   - It can contain both `abstract methods` (methods without implementation) and `concrete methods` (methods with implementation).
   - An abstract class can have instance variables, constructors, and methods with or without implementation.
   - Subclasses must extend an abstract class and implement all its abstract methods, unless they are also declared abstract.
   - An abstract class can also provide default implementation for some methods, which subclasses may choose to override or not.
   - Cannot be declared `final`
   - Abstract methods should not be `private`
   - An `abstract class` can partially implement an `interface`

  ```java
      // Abstract class